Zachary’s idea was to help brighten the day of children that are impacted by long term illness or disability by giving them LIGHTZ … a symbol of HOPE.

 Our lives were forever changed on May 20, 2003 the day Zachary was born.
 Immediately, we were thrust into a world of unknowns, stress, fear and anxiety.
 At the same time, our hearts were overflowing with unconditional love for our precious son.
 Our “new normal” was far from what we planned, and it involved numerous doctors, nurses, therapists, special education teachers, individualized education plans, medical equipment and supplies.

 Zachary was a wonderful and loving son.
 He craved hugs and kisses.
 Oh… we wish that we could have one more day with him to tell him all the things we wanted to say and have 100 more hugs and kisses.
 Our hearts are broken; however, we hold on to the hope that we will see him again in Heaven.
 No longer will he be confined to a wheelchair and dependent upon medical equipment for his survival.
-Zachary is 100% perfect and living his eternal life
+Zachary is 100% perfect and living his eternal life in paradise.

 Through it all, we know that Zachary helped us to become a better version of ourselves.
 He exposed us to a brand-new world of Children’s Hospitals and children/families facing extremely difficult circumstances.
 We have observed a great need to serve this community that at times feels hopeless and forgotten.